Skip to content

 Multimodal : Distribution with more than two peak

-I hope this blog helped in understanding the basic concept of statistics in a simplified manner, watch out for more such stuff in the future.
+I hope this blog helped in understanding the basic concept in a simplified manner, watch out for I hope this blog helped in understanding the basic concept in a simplified manner, watch out for more such stuff in the future.

 Thanks!!!